 Currently, all Duke Neurology residency positions (PGY 2-4) are filled.
 We are now accepting applications for seven residency positions via the Electronic Residency Application Service (ERAS) to start Neurology as PGY-2s in July, 2021.
 Only applications entered through ERAS will be considered.
 Our deadline for accepting applications is October 12, 2019.
 We realize some applications will not be complete by this time but we encourage applicants to start the application process early.

 Neurology Program Interviews

-Neurology Residency Program interviews are granted after a completed ERAS application is reviewed by the Residency Selection Committee.
+Neurology Residency interviews are granted after a completed ERAS application is reviewed by the Residency Selection Committee.
 All applications are reviewed in their entirety; we do not use specific USMLE scores to screen applications.